 Emotional consequence.
 For every unfair dismissal, the employees end up losing their job and their means of sustenance.
 The process of going through an unfair dismissal may tell on their emotional health.
 Their stress level might increases, chest pains, insomnia and panic attack may all begin to surface.
 They might start to experience a series of mood swings and anger that they normally would not have shown, until they become emotionally wrecked.
 And they will blame you for it.
 This is why you should (or at least try) to get it right.

-Also, unfair dismissal could attract psychological consequences.
+Also, payout for unfair dismissal could attract psychological consequences.
 If you think only people who hit their head in an accident get post-traumatic stress disorder, then you may be surprised.
 Since the unfair dismissal was a traumatic experience, asking if it could lead to a disorder would be considered “begging the question” Mental health is more than mental illness, it can be the absence of the mental strength to move on.
 After an unfair dismissal, the aggrieved employee may begin to demonstrate psychological symptoms such as anxiety, irritability, cognitive difficulty, and depression.

 Fair reasons for dismissal include